Price: from £12,195 | Power: 106.5bhp | Weight: from 219kg | Overall BikeSocial Rating: TBA / 5

 Since all three versions get the same heavily revamped three-cylinder engine offering 13% more power than before, as well as a handy increase in torque, and have equipment levels that you’d have to raid the options lists to match on many rivals, the 2024 bikes have a ‘bargain’ status that their predecessors couldn’t claim.

 The range is smaller, of course.
-The old Tiger 900 Rally (£12,795) is gone, for instance, as is the GT Low version, as Triumph focuses in on the bikes that are most popular with its customers.
+The old Tiger 900 Rally (£12,795) is gone, for instance, as is the GT Low version, as Triumph focusses in on the bikes that are most popular with its customers.

 Dealers are already accepting orders for the new models, with deliveries due to start at the beginning of 2024.